- What are disaggregations and what information do I need to define them?

 - For cross-disaggregated data, the disaggregation categories are combined to make unique definitions.
 The example shows a result reported for male minors, male adults, female minors, and female adults.

-For direct entry indicators, DevResults will support many disaggregations provided that the number of combined disaggregation categories — or columns in a data entry page — is less than 300.
-(Data table and formula indicators are exempted from this limit.)
+DevResults will support many disaggregations provided that the number of combined disaggregation categories — or columns representing all possible data entry fields — do not exceed:

 For parallel-disaggregated data, disaggregation categories are additive, so the sum of each disaggregation's number of categories determines the number of columns in a data entry grid (where rows are determined by the number of geographic disaggregations).
 For cross-disaggregated data, disaggregation categories are multiplicative.
 To illustrate, if a direct entry indicator were parallel-disaggregated by sex (male and female — 2 categories) and work status (employed, unemployed, retired — 3 categories), there would be only 5 columns (2 + 3 = 5); if that same indicator were instead cross-disaggregated, it would be 6 columns (2 x 3 = 6).